Qiskit/qiskit/docs/cdoc/config.rst

    Import the Qiskit C API from the Python-space :py:mod:`qiskit` package.

-   You must call this once per copmilation unit, before attempting to call any C API functions.
+   You must call this once per compilation unit, before attempting to call any C API functions.
    Failure to do so will typically result in null-pointer dereferences at runtime.

-   You typically will want to do this inside you ``PyInit_*`` module initialization function.
+   You typically will want to do this inside your ``PyInit_*`` module initialization function.
 For example, in ``my_extension.c``:

    .. code-block:: c